 Improving resource approval efficiency consultation

-We are investigating opportunities to improve the efficiency and timeliness of resource approval processes.
-We want to ensure that private investors and other resource stakeholders feel that it is easy to do business and engage with the Queensland Government.
+In 2018, the Queensland Government investigated opportunities to improve the efficiency and timeliness of resources approval processes.
+The aim of this was to reduce duplicate processes and deliver efficient services.
+We also wanted to ensure that private investors and other resource stakeholders were finding it easy to do business in Queensland.

-We listen to our industry partners and communities.
-This process will commence by seeking views from industry and members of the community who are invited to submit ideas, which will inform future policy development.
+To do this, we invited our industry partners and members of the community to submit their ideas, to help inform future policy development.